AntonioAI/game-of-life/memory-bank/progress.md

 - Added a "Step" button to manually advance the simulation one generation at a time
 - Created a "Glider" test pattern button to verify the simulation rules work correctly

+### 2023-03-25: Implemented Step 4.2 - Integrate the Simulation Loop
+- Created a main simulation loop using requestAnimationFrame for smooth animation
+- Added controls to start, pause, step, and reset the simulation
+- Implemented a speed control slider to adjust simulation speed (1-60 FPS)
+- Created analytics display showing current generation and live cell count
+- Added visual feedback for active/inactive simulation controls
+- Ensured performance optimization by only updating when needed
+- Implemented responsive design for simulation controls
+- Added proper cleanup of animation frames when pausing
+- Ensured cross-browser compatibility for all simulation functions

 ## In Progress

-### Step 4.2 - Integrate the Simulation Loop
+### Step 5.1 - Develop UI Controls for the Simulation
-- Status: Not started
+- Status: Awaiting validation of 4.2 before beginning

 ## Next Steps
-- Implement Step 4.2 - Integrate the Simulation Loop
+- Await validation of Step 4.2 implementation
 - Proceed with Step 5.1 - Develop UI Controls for the Simulation

 ## Notes for Future Developers